dacurry-tns/deploying-apereo-cas/pages/high-avail/service-registry/update-the-server-configuration.md

 ## Configure MongoDB service registry properties

-Both the CAS server and the services management webapp need to be configured to recognize and use the MongoDB service registry.
+Both the CAS server and the management webapp need to be configured to recognize and use the MongoDB service registry.

 ### CAS server